 Overnight: Maun (1), Divundu (1) | Breakfast x 2, Lunch x 2, Dinner x 2

 Divundu - Etosha.
-From Divundu we head to the Etosha National Park.
-Covering 20 000 km2, Etosha is Namibia‚Äôs premier nature and wildlife reserve.
+From Divundu, we head to Etosha National Park, Namibia‚Äôs premier nature and wildlife reserve.
 Situated around the Etosha Pan with a large variety of animal and bird life, the extensive network of gravel roads affords us the opportunity of accessing even the most remote areas of the park.
 After lunch, we spend the remainder of the day exploring the park‚Äôs northern area.
-Keep an eye out for the striking Oryx and Springbok as these are endemic to desert National Parks!
+Keep an eye out for the striking Oryx and Springbok as these are endemic to desert national parks!
 After dinner why not head to the waterhole where you can sit and observe the animals may come to drink in the evenings.

-The next day we make our way 150 km across the park, keeping a look out for the many different mammals, reptiles, birds and insects in the various regions.
+On day 25 we make our way 150 km across the park, keeping a look out for the many different mammals, reptiles, birds and insects in the various regions.
 After a full day of game viewing, we exit the park through Anderson gate and head to our campsite just 10kms away.
+The following day takes us further south through the Namibian countryside to a campsite, located in the vicinity of Etosha National Park.

 Overnight: Brandberg | Breakfast, Lunch, Dinner